comius/dedekindreals/doc/05-DD-Floats.md

 ### Requirement: linearity

-**Float values shall be linear.**
+**Float values shall be linearly ordered.**

-*Rationale:* Linearity is assumed by upstream software units and is needed for correctness.
+*Rationale:* Linear order is assumed by upstream software units and is needed for correctness.

 *Verification:* It is linear, because compareTo method always returns without exceptions.
 Verify by code inspection.